Packerson/Rent_lecture_hall/README.md

-TO DO;
+TO DO:
-hyperlinks do not work, add a hyperlink to the room adding page, add a column in the room table, "availability",

-add a list of all reservations in details hall
+in hall-list add column "availability" on today,

 add a hall finder